• Home

 Thermal expansion is a critical factor when considering the strength of FRP vs steel pipe, especially in applications involving temperature variations.
 Steel pipes have a high thermal conductivity and expand when exposed to heat.
 This expansion can lead to stress on the pipe joints and supports, potentially causing leaks or structural damage if not adequately managed.
 Steel’s high thermal expansion also requires careful consideration during the design and installation phases, including the inclusion of expansion joints and supports.

-FRP pipes have a lower coefficient of thermal expansion compared to steel, meaning they expand less when subjected to temperature changes.
+FRP pipes have a lower coefficient of thermal expansion compared to steel, meaning they expand less when subjected to temperature changes, which is a significant advantage of FRP pipe thermal expansion properties.
 This characteristic can be particularly beneficial in applications with fluctuating temperatures, reducing the risk of thermal stress.
 The thermal stability of FRP pipes, like those from CBRO Fiberglass, allows for more straightforward design and installation procedures without the need for extensive thermal compensation measures.

 Abrasion Resistance and Longevity